jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The Western world's mass uniformity is why we're unhappy.
 We're forced to live in a world so interconnected with "just in time" economics our lives have few adaptions to make life easier.
 Our society's future profits depend on adapting new housing, work schedules, transportation methods, food supply, power generation, etc. to our local environment.

 But because we're stuck in the Industrial Age's and its mass uniformity of 9-5, Monday to Friday, eight different bosses, we're as unhappy as a camel forced to live in the Amazon.

 Being stuck in traffic is expecting a camel to enjoy swimming.
 Both are a hateful experience because living in a foreign environment is simply not what any lifeform is designed to do.
 Unsurprisingly, our society is bleeding money.

 Because can you imagine all the money a polar bear would owe trying to live in the Sahara?
 Or a camel in the Amazon?
 You don't have to, just look down.

 ![Government debt](https://en.wikipedia.org/wiki/Consumer_debt#/media/File:Consumer_and_Government_Debt_as_a_%_of_GDP.png)

 _Industrial Age tools like suburban houses, gas cars, and junk food are too generic to give a return on their investment.
 We've borrowed from the future to avoid adapting ourselves.
 We'll only evolve more efficient lifestyles in the era of mass-collaboration.
 Because you know what makes a camel happy and rich?
-Living in the f*cking desert.
+The freedom to adapt to their environment and live in the frickin desert.
 Credit: [Wikipedia](https://en.wikipedia.org/wiki/Consumer_debt)._

 ## Ideologues Don't Care About Evolution